-Calling in a deer is one of the most exciting things you can do as a hunter; it means you are perfectly positioned and communicating directly with whitetail.
+Calling in a deer is one of the most exciting things you can do as a hunter, especially during the rut.
+It means you are perfectly positioned and communicating directly with the nearby whitetail.

 The weeks leading up to and shortly after early November are a hunter's favorite time of year, when does are coming into heat and bucks are up and moving, searching for their mate.
 With increased buck movement comes more opportunities for you to bag your next trophy.

 So, how do you draw bucks into shooting range during the rut and this period of increased movement?
-Whether you are hunting the pre-rut, the middle of the rut, or the tail-end of the rut, here are the best tactics to call in shooter bucks.
+Here are five of the best tactics for calling bucks during the rut.

 When fawns are distressed or simply want comfort from their mother, they make a high-pitched bleating noise.
 This call causes a doe's maternal instincts to kick in and causes them to investigate the noise, even if they don't have fawns of their own.

-Can calls are used to imitate a fawn or does' bleating noise depending on how high or low pitched you make the sound and how many holes you cover.
+Hunters use can calls to imitate a fawn or doe's bleating noise, depending on how high or low-pitched you make the sound and how many holes you cover.

 This call is best used just before and at the beginning of the rut.
 Bucks begin looking for does during the pre-rut, so a doe that comes to your call may have a buck close behind her.
 Bucks may also hear your call and come in to investigate themselves.